Public parks and gardens were developed in Victorian Britain in response to a growing concern for health and wellbeing.

 Gheluvelt Park is a war memorial named after the battle of Gheluvelt, which took place in Flanders in October 1914.
 The 2nd Battalion of the Worcester Regiment played a significant part in the action.

 Set on an island, the octagonal, cast-iron bandstand was a gift offered by the High Sheriff of Worcester.
-Erected in c1923, it is approached by a wooden bridge from the shore of an ornamental pond.
+Erected in around 1923, it is approached by a wooden bridge from the shore of an ornamental pond.

 Chelsea Flower Show, Royal Hospital Gardens, Kensington and Chelsea, Greater London